gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/prime.md

 ##### GNOME

-You may find that [disabling fullscreen undirect](GNOME/Troubleshooting#Tear-free_video_with_Intel_HD_Graphics "disabling fullscreen undirect"){.wikilink}
-allows PRIME offloading to work correctly for full-screen applications.
+You may find that [disabling fullscreen undirect](GNOME/Troubleshooting#Tear-free_video_with_Intel_HD_Graphics "wikilink") allows PRIME offloading to work correctly for full-screen applications.

 ### Kernel crash/oops when using PRIME and switching windows/workspaces {#kernel_crashoops_when_using_prime_and_switching_windowsworkspaces}